Skip to main content

 Treatment for drug and alcohol misuse

-It is common for people with schizophrenia to have problems with drugs and alcohol.
+People with schizophrenia may also have problems with drugs and alcohol.
 A treatment program that includes treatment for both schizophrenia and substance use is important for recovery because substance use can interfere with treatment for schizophrenia.

 How can I find help for schizophrenia?